j-easy/easy-props/README.md

 }
 ```

-and instructs the tool to configure your bean by injecting these configuration properties in the annotated fields :
+and instructs ADP4J to configure your bean by injecting these configuration properties in the annotated fields :

 ```java
 //Instantiate your object